• 0091-22-66157017

 Repassivation

-Short term elevated temperatures upsets are not uncommon in cooling water circuits.
-Laboratory tests and field experience have shown that Incoloy 925 does not suffer crevice corrosion easily during short upsets and, when corrosion does initiate, repassivation occurs readily on cooling, and at temperatures higher than the normal operating temperature of 104°F (40°C).
-Super austenitic steels and super duplex steels that do not contain copper and tungsten have lower repassivation temperatures than normal operating temperatures, so any corrosion that is initiated during the upset will continue to propagate when the system reaches normal operating conditions once more.
+Short-term elevated-temperature upsets are common in cooling water circuits.
+Laboratory tests and field experience show that Incoloy 925 does not suffer crevice corrosion easily during short upsets; when corrosion does initiate, repassivation occurs readily on cooling at temperatures above the normal operating temperature of 104°F (40°C).
+The alloy's molybdenum (2.5–3.5%) and copper (1.5–3%) additions hold its repassivation temperature above typical service ranges, so transient upsets do not propagate corrosion under normal operating conditions.

 Stress Corrosion Cracking